emilioj/nbody-demo/README.md

 ```

 On output is printed some useful information.
 Colomnwise: s is the
-number of steps; dt is the physical time taking into account the physical
+number of steps; dt is the physical time taking into account the
-time integration step; kenery is the kinetic energy of the group of particles;
+physical time integration step; kenery is the kinetic energy of the
-time is the computational time taken till that time step; GFlops is the
+group of particles; time is the computational time taken till that
-number of giga flops per second.
+time step; GFlops is the number of giga flops per second.

 N.B.
-The GFlops is an estimation done by looking into the code and counting
+The GFlops is an estimation done by looking into the code and
-the number of math operations according to the algorithm.
-This is used only
+counting the number of math operations according to the
-as standard metric for comparison.
-More realistic numbers can be measured
+algorithm.
+This is used only as standard metric for comparison.
+More
-in different way (Roofline model of Intel® Advisor).
+realistic numbers can be measured in different way (Roofline model of
+Intel® Advisor).

 Following the five steps of code modernization,
 https://software.intel.com/en-us/articles/what-is-code-modernization
 we can improve the performance of the code.

-- describe the Intel® Advisor result
+- describe the Intel® Advisor result (other session, *not today*)
-- compile the code with processor specific optimization: -xSSE4.2, -xAVX, -xCORE-AVX2, -xCORE-AVX512, -xMIC-AVX512
 - generate the compiler report and describe the different options:
 -  -qopt-report[=N]: default level is 2
 -  -qopt-report-phase=<vec,loop,openmp,...>: default is all
 -  -qopt-report-file=stdout | stderr | filename